ParticularlyCALLED

 How “listened to” did you feel??

 Even though the other person was technically “silent” while you spoke, how much connection was there?
 How truly silent were they?
+How truly silent are you when you do this to someone else?

 1) Exterior silence

 This is the kind of silence that eliminates all exterior “visible” noise from our lives.
+This includes (but is not limited to):

 • Technology addictions – You know what I’m talking about – cellphones, social media, internet, television, headphones… These are the obvious culprits here.